iomesh/docs/docs/deploy-iomesh-cluster/install-iomesh.md

    > **Note:**
    >
-   > IOMesh resources left by running the commands will be saved for troubleshooting if any error occurs during installation.
+   > IOMesh resources left by running the above commands will be saved for troubleshooting if any error occurs during installation.
 You can run the command `curl -sSL https://iomesh.run/uninstall_iomesh.sh | sh -` to remove all IOMesh resources from the Kubernetes cluster.

 #### Manual Installation